cbpowell/SenseLink/README.md

 1. [Static plugs](https://github.com/cbpowell/SenseLink/wiki/Static-Plugs)
 2. [Home Assistant plugs](https://github.com/cbpowell/SenseLink/wiki/Home-Assistant-Plugs)
 3. [MQTT plugs](https://github.com/cbpowell/SenseLink/wiki/MQTT-Plugs)
+4. [Mutable plugs](https://github.com/cbpowell/SenseLink/wiki/Mutable-Plugs) (Mutable plugs are dynamic only in that they may be updated directly via Python code in module usage)

 ## Aggregate Plug Definition
 Aggregate plugs can be used to __sum the power usage__ of any number of other defined plugs (inside SenseLink).
 For example: if you have Caseta dimmers on multiple light switches in your Kitchen, you can define individual HASS plugs for each switch, and then specify a "Kitchen" aggregate plug comprised of all those individual HASS plugs.
 The Aggregate plug will report the sum power of the individual plugs, and the individual plugs will __not__ be reported to Sense independently.